Alexander Uche Nnamonu - ROLE MODEL & AMBASSADOR

 Deliberately leaving work at a certain time and working remotely if required

 What's your favorite food, book, music and movie?

 Food: Middle Eastern (Lamb curry or Kebab if I had to be specific), Book: The Lord of the Rings, Movie: 300 and the last Samurai

 What's your experience as a Black person in Canada?

 In the main, I have found the experience thoroughly enjoyable.
-It may be due to some strange attraction I have to feeling "special" or "different".
-I also think that in addition to being black, being African has added to my "exotic" appeal and I feel that has worked well because Canadians tend to be quite curious and interested in hearing about my history, antecedents and experiences.
+It may be due to some strange attraction I have to feel "special" or "different".
+I also think that in addition to being black, being African has added to my "exotic" appeal and I feel that has worked well because Canadians tend to be quite curious and interested in hearing about my history, antecedents, and experiences.

 Are there as many opportunities for Blacks in Canada that can produce role models and institutions like TD Jakes, Beyonce, Tyler Perry, Obama, BET, etc.: